npmurphy/biofilm_pulse/README.md

 Figure created with `python figures/sup_63x_gradients/sup_63x_grad_error.py`

 ### Supplemental Figure 3
-Figure shows other sigma factors don't have gradients and its not a side effect of YFP.
+Figure shows other sigma factors do not have gradients and its not a side effect of YFP.

-`python figures/sup_notjustYFP/sup_notjustYFP.py`
+Figure created with `python figures/sup_notjustYFP/sup_notjustYFP.py`

 ### Supplemental Figure 4
 Figure showing σA activity does not show gradients or hetrogenious expression if we use a YFP reporter.